CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## What data do I need?

 When starting a task that requires EO data, there are multiple factors to consider.
-What are the most important factors, depends heavily on the task and the resources available.

-What to consider when choosing data:
+The decision on what are the most important factors depends heavily on the task and the resources available.
+The following list summarizes what one needs to consider when defining the data needs:

 * Sensor: Different sensors cover different intervals of the electromagnetic spectrum and with that show different properties of the observed areas, they can be active or passive:
     * Multispectral: multiple intervals around the visible spectrum of the EM are observed at the same time